Astelor/Arduino_project_minigame/README.md

 6. If the answer is correct, a cool `victory animation` will appear on the screen before returning to the `MENU`.

 7. To see the current `range`, press `D`, it will appear on the screen.
-Press `D` again to return to your current inputs.
+Press any key to return to your current inputs.

 8. To get the answer key directly, press `C`, it will appear on the screen.
-Press `C` again to return to the `MENU`.
+Press any key to return to the `MENU`.